robrich/kubernetes-hands-on-workshop/00-Install/Minikube.md

 1. Download `kubectl` for your OS from https://kubernetes.io/docs/tasks/tools/install-kubectl/

-2. Put kubectl in your PATH.
+2. Put `kubectl` in your `PATH`.
 You may choose to move kubectl to the same folder as minikube.

 Install Container CLI
 ---------------------

 You need a CLI to build and run containers.
-Pick one of the free & open-source tools:
+Pick one of the free and open-source tools:

 ### Podman CLI